 Establish Institutes of Technology as autonomous awarding bodies;

 Establish a pathway for private institutions to use the title of university.

 What happens next?

 The Bill was signed into law by President Michael D Higgins on 23 July.
-Following this, the Minister for Higher Education will sign a commencement order or orders so that the legislation can take full legal force and effect.
+Following this, the Minister for Education and Skills will sign a series of commencement orders so that the legislation can take full legal force and effect.
 Acts can be commenced in their entirety or may be commenced in sections, at the discretion of the Minister.

 Certain new functions for QQI contained in the amending legislation will require ministerial regulations or statutory instruments to be enacted by the Minister.
 In particular, these relate to:

 • Corporate Fitness – this relies on ministerial regulations setting out the relevant criteria to be used